mdn/translated-content/files/pt-br/web/javascript/reference/statements/switch/index.md

 Esse é um exemplo de múltiplas operações squenciais usando a instrução `switch`, onde, dependendo do número inteiro, você poderá receber outputs diferentes.
 Isso mostra que você pode alterar a ordem que você insere as instruções de `case`, e isso não precisa ser uma sequência numérica.
 Em JavaScript, você pode até mesmo misturar definições de strings dentro desses `cases`.

-This is an example of a multiple-operation sequential switch statement, where, depending on the provided integer, you can receive different output.
-This shows you that it wil traverse in the order that you put the case statements, and it does not have to be numerically sequential.
-In JavaScript, you can even mix in definitions of strings into these case statements as well.

 ```js
 var foo = 1;
 var output = "Output: ";